-This issue of our Newsletter is devoted entirely to Impressions de Pelléas, and includes background articles about Debussy’s original opera and Peter Brook’s 1992 Paris production of Impressions, a synopsis, and brief bios of our artists, with their photos.
+This issue of our Newsletter is devoted entirely to The Rape of Lucretia, and includes background articles about the Rape of Lucretia in history, literature and art, Britten’s opera, including a synopsis, my interview with Ted Altschuler about his production and design concepts, and brief bios of our artists, with their photos.
 I am convinced that this will be a wonderful evening in the theater.
-Tickets for the Stony Brook performance are available at the Staller Center Box Office for $10 each.
+Tickets for the Stony Brook performance are available at the Staller Center Box Office for $20 each.

 Finally, my sincere thanks to all of you who have made tax-deductible contributions to the Long Island Opera Guild in support of our 2016-2017 season.
 If you have been meaning to make a contribution but have not yet done so, it is still not too late.
 Please make your check out to the Stony Brook Foundation.
-Your tax-deductible contribution will be deposited in the Long Island Opera Guild account and will be used to help finance Impressions de Pelléas, as well as our full production of Benjamin Britten’s The Rape of Lucretia in April.
-Our March issue will be devoted to The Rape of Lucretia.
+Your tax-deductible contribution will be deposited in the Long Island Opera Guild account and will be used to help finance our full production of The Rape of Lucretia in April.

 Botticelli, The tragedy of Lucretia, ca. 1500